 Why a PhD in Science and Policy?

-PSC has created a PhD program that combines natural sciences and policy studies.
+PSC has created a PhD program that combines life, earth, agricultural and/or engineering sciences with policy studies.
 It is based on current societal demand for young scientists to be able to effectively translate scientific results into the public discourse.
-It correlates with the PSC's view that scientific progress requires not only specialization – in the context of a research discipline – but also the ability to interact and collaborate with society.
+It correlates with the PSC view that scientific progress requires not only specialization – in the context of a research discipline – but also the ability to interact and collaborate with society.
 The next generation of scientists must be able to act as experts and advocates in their fields.

 The PSC PhD in Science & Policy

 This 3-year PhD program, introduces students in block courses and workshops to theory, tools and skills for advancing policy and then applying these in various case studies.
 Each course is organized as a series of lectures, literature studies, and group work.
 Real-life case studies and exchange with external experts, policy-makers and politicians provide hands-on experience.
 Opportunities and expectations for networking are central to the training program.
-Students are further encouraged to attend at least one national or international conference addressing policy topics in natural sciences.
+Students are further encouraged to attend at least one national or international conference addressing policy topics in life, earth, agricultural and engineering sciences.

 This initiative has received support from the SNSF ProDoc (grant no. PDAMP3-127227/1) from 2009–2012 and from the SUK Doktoratsprogramme between 2013–2020, as well as from ETH Zurich and the University of Zurich through the Life Science Zurich Graduate School.
 Further support comes from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no. PITN-GA-2013-608422 – IDP BRIDGES (2013–2017).

 Program Information, Application, and Administration